 Debt issuance fees, which are recorded at cost, net of amortization, are amortized over the life of the respective debt agreements utilizing the effective interest and straight-line methods.
-The Company capitalized \$6.4 million of debt issuance costs during the three months ended March 31, 2015 mainly as a result of the issuance of the March 2023 Notes (as defined below).
-No debt issuance costs were capitalized in the three months ended March 31, 2016.
-The Company had total debt issuance costs of \$22.8 million and \$23.9 million, net of accumulated amortization of \$18.2 million and \$17.0 million, as of March 31, 2016 and December 31, 2015, respectively.
+The Company capitalized \$6.8 million of debt issuance costs during the six months ended June 30, 2015 mainly as a result of the issuance of the March 2023 Notes (as defined below).
+No debt issuance costs were capitalized in the six months ended June 30, 2016.
+The Company had total debt issuance costs of \$20.9 million and \$23.9 million, net of accumulated amortization of \$19.2 million and \$17.0 million, as of June 30, 2016 and December 31, 2015, respectively.

-No debt issuance costs were written off during the three months ended March 31, 2016 or 2015.
+The Company wrote-off approximately \$0.8 million of debt issuance costs during the six months ended June 30, 2016 as a result of changes in the borrowing base and aggregate elected commitment of the Senior Secured Credit Facility, which are included in the unaudited consolidated statements of operations in the "Write-off of debt issuance costs" line item.
+During the six months ended June 30, 2015, the Company wrote-off approximately \$6.6 million of debt issuance costs as a result of the early redemption of the January 2019 Notes (as defined below), which are included in the unaudited consolidated statements of operations in the "Loss on early redemption of debt" line item.
 Unamortized debt issuance costs related to the Company's senior unsecured notes are presented in "Long-term debt, net" on the Company's unaudited consolidated balance sheets.
 Unamortized debt issuance costs related to the Senior Secured Credit Facility are presented in "Other assets, net" on the Company's unaudited consolidated balance sheets.
-See Notes 5.a and 5.e for definitions of and information regarding the March 2023 Notes and the Senior Secured Credit Facility, respectively.
 See Note 5.g for additional discussion of debt issuance costs.